 Prerequisites: MUS 117 - Minimum grade of C or successful completion of advanced theory placement examination.
-Co-re Corequisites: MUS 128.

 Description: This is the second course in the MUS 117-MUS 118 sequence.
 Continuation of diatonic harmony and voice-leading; inclusion of secondary triads and inversions, sequential harmonic patterns.
 Greater emphasis on melodic-contrapuntal development.
 Examination of basic principles of musical organization through analysis.